My Story

 First small trip to Mammoth Cave National Park in 2013

-The goal of Means to Explore is to share knowledge and experiences to help you save for and plan a fun and stress-free vacation without breaking the bank or destroying your credit.
-Affordable means something different to everyone, and I cover everything from luxury to free.
+The goal of Means to Explore is to share knowledge and experiences to help you save for and plan a fun and stress-free vacation without breaking the bank.

 A couple smile for the camera with Neuschwanstein Castle, a green forest, and blue skies in the background